COMHIS/python-basics/2_basic_concepts/part2.md

 Remember to add a blank line at the end.
 As mentioned previously, all python scripts end with a blank line.

 Save it with a name of your choosing (`task1.py` for example), and run it in terminal with the command:
-`python3 task1.py`
+`python3 task1.py` (or `python task1.py` if Python 3 runs under that command for you.)
 If you forgot how to use the terminal, refer back to the materials for part 1.

+**Note:** It's a good idea to keep your program scripts (and other files too) organized.
+So, you might want to save the scripts you'll be creating here under a common directory (for example `[your home directory]/projects/python-basics/`).

 **Note:** Another term for running a script is "execute".
 We'll probably use that in the instructions too, just to break the monotony.